semgrep/semgrep-docs/docs/contributing/contributing-code.md

   Good to know:
   - Merging in B can be done with a merge commit or by squashing the commits.
-  - If squashing commits in B, the original commit referenced by A becomes orphaned when the branch is deleted but remains cached by git for a while.
-This is usually sufficient to not require A to point to the newly-squashed commit.
+  - If squashing commits in B, you must know that the original commit referenced by A becomes orphaned when the branch is deleted but remains cached by git for a while.
+This is usually sufficient to not require A to point to the newly-squashed commit. _If this turns out to be problematic in practice, we may have to disallow commit squashing in the future._